ThatStella7922/landing/README.md

   - Allows the user to switch between the different views on the site
 - NTAS JavaScript v2024.0829.0
   - Shows NTAS widget when query string is present (see source)
-- BloomRainbow.jpg
-  - Background image, processed by me & sourced from Windows 11 24H2.
-Bloom into a new, more colorful tomorrow.

 As always, file history in the commits.